adrianosmarinho/pyrostering/README.md

 ### Backend

 - Support for an external mathematical module: I want to build a prototype of that by calling a module that reads the example data spreadsheets and automatic populate the database of PyRostering.
 Then, the same architecture can be used to call an external mathematical module.
+- Selection of employee in the new shift form needs to be fixed to display only the corresponding employee.
 - Add unit and integration tests.

 ### Frontend

 - Using css and bootstrap to improve the look and feel of PyRostering.
+- Buttons need to be styled

 ### Deployment